simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Creating-Surveys/Creating-Surveys.md

 present(taskViewController, animated: true)
 ```

-*Note: `ORKOrderedTask` assumes that you always present all of the questions,
-and never decide what question to show based on previous answers.
-To introduce conditional logic, you must either subclass
-`ORKOrderedTask` or implement the `ORKTask` protocol yourself.*

 ## 3. Collect Results
 The result property of the task view controller gives you the results of the task.